defenseunicorns/defense-unicorns-hugo-theme/README.md

   [Hugo release page](https://github.com/gohugoio/hugo/releases), make sure you download the `_extended` version which supports SCSS.

-- Install `PostCSS` so that the site build can create the final CSS assets.
+- Install `PostCSS` so that the build can create the final CSS assets.
 You can install it locally by running the following commands from the root directory of your project:

   ```bash